 Coaching has been far more than just a passing hobby of mine.
 I’ve coached my boys’ baseball teams for more than a dozen years now, and it’s become my passion.
-In 2015, I started a travel team for my middle son, and now I’m looking forward to coaching my youngest.
+In 2015, I started a travel team for my middle son, and now I’m coaching my youngest.

 To start this team, I applied much of what I’ve learned as a marketer.
 Travel ball is competitive in the Denver area, so to start a successful team I’d need to get creative.
 I started a website and began doing what I do best: I wrote a lot!

-The crazy thing is that the site for my son’s team attracted more traffic in the first 30 days than JonLoomer.com has received in any 30-day period during it’s first seven-plus years.
+The crazy thing is that the site for my son’s team attracted more traffic in the first 30 days than JonLoomer.com has received in any 30-day period during its first decade.
 It allowed me to build our brand quickly.

 In case you’re wondering what one needs to study to prepare them for the path I’ve chosen, I was a Philosophy major at Cornell College, a small liberal arts school.
 I would say that path prepared me for nothing and everything at the same time.

 I met my wonderful wife Lisa at college, and she’s the glue that holds this family together.
 She is the CEO of Loomer Family, Inc. There is no chance any of the amazing things in my life would have happened without her support.